Menu Close

 Q.1.
 Why did Jesus die and rise again?
 What slavery should the Galatians avoid?
 Could a person be saved by keeping the Law?
 On what basis do we have hope in the future? – (Gal.5:1-6)

 Paul continued in this theme of love over Law.
-He was amazed that they had drifted from the liberty of the Gospel, back to the Law.
-He likened this false teaching to the spreading of leaven through a lump of dough (Gal.5:7-10).
+He was amazed that they had drifted from the liberty of the gospel, back to the Law.
+He likened this false teaching to the spreading of leaven through a lump of dough (see Gal.5:7-10).
 He stated that – this persuasion did not come from Him who calls you (Gal.5:8).
 If Paul had preached the Law, he would have avoided persecution.
-However, the preaching of the Gospel was a stumbling block to the Jews because it removed the need for the keeping of the Law (Gal.5:11 c.f.
+However, the preaching of the gospel was a stumbling block to the Jews because it removed the need for the ‘feel-good’ keeping of the Law (see Gal.5:11 c.f.
 1 Cor.1:23-24).
-Paul recognized the danger of – turning freedom into an opportunity for the flesh … (Gal.5:13).
-[This expresses itself in an attitude that presumes upon God’s forgiveness, regardless of how we live, since we are saved by grace].
+However, Paul recognized the danger of – turning freedom into an opportunity for the flesh … (Gal.5:13).
+[This expresses itself in an attitude that presumes upon God’s forgiveness, in which regardless of how people live, they claim absolution since they are saved by grace].
 To this Paul urged his readers – 13 … through love to serve one another.
 14 For the whole Law is fulfilled in one word … You shall love your neighbour as yourself (Gal.5:13-14).
-The legalism of the Galatians based on rule keeping was producing bitterness and aggression, rather than the freedoms produced by the Gospel (Gal.5:15).
+The legalism of the Galatians based on rule keeping was producing bitterness and aggression, rather than the freedoms produced by the gospel (see Gal.5:15).

-Posted in Bible Books, Year 2, New Testament, BRP Plus, Letters, Galatians, Chapter 5, Day 6, Week 46
+Posted in Bible Books, BRP Plus, New Testament, Year 2, Letters, Galatians, Chapter 5, Day 6, Week 46